 Main Text and Section Headings

 The main text should be in Microsoft Calibri with 11 pt.
 The whole main text should be justified.
 Paragraph spacing before and after a single paragraph (6 nk) should be given.
 The first line of the paragraph is to be shifted by 1 cm from the left margin.
 Headings and sub-headings of the manuscript should be numbered as 1., 1.1., 1.1.1. in hierarchical numbers.
 The headings should be partitioned not more than 3 levels.
-The sub-heading after level 3 should be written italic and bold.
+The sub-heading after level 3 should be written in italic and bold.
 The headings should be numbered beginning from the Introduction, without the exception of References.
-All heading should be written bold but only the first letters should be capital.
+All heading should be written bold, but only the first letters should be capitalized.
 Before a heading (12 nk), and after a heading (6 nk) should be given.

 Tables and Figures

 Tables and figures should be numbered consecutively, as Table 1, Table 2, Figure 1, and Tables and figures should be placed where they are most appropriate in the text.
 The titles of the tables and figures should be placed at the heading of the table or figures, and references belonging to table or figure should be under them.
-The figures and tables with their names should be centred in the text.
+The figures and tables with their names should be centered in the text.
 In the tables and figures, the font size may be 9 pt at least.
-Figures and tables should be separated from the text by one-line interval.
+Figures and tables should be separated from the text by a one-line interval.
 Complex and long tables or data can be put at the end of the study as appendixes.

 Mathematical Notations and Equations

 Citations in the text should be made using the link method according to the APA (American Psychological Association) citation style.
 In-text citations, the author’s last name, date of the publication, the number of the quoted pages (if there is a specific quote from a source used) should be mentioned.
 If the name of the referred author is given within the text, then only the publication date should be written.
-If there are two authors the surnames of both should be given.
-When there are 3-5 authors in the cited source, surnames of all authors should be listed in text for the first citations.
-Afterwards, only the surname of the first author followed by “et al.” should be written.
+If there are two authors, the surnames of both should be given.
+When there are 3-5 authors in the cited source, surnames of all authors should be listed in the text for the first citations.
+Afterward, only the surname of the first author followed by “et al.” should be written.
 When there are six or more authors, only the surname of the first author followed by “et al.” should be written for the first and subsequent citations.
-If there are more than two authors the surname of the first author only should be given, followed by “et al”.
+If there are more than two authors, the surname of the first author only should be given, followed by “et al.”.
 When an author has published more than one cited document in the same year, these are distinguished by adding lower case letters (a,b,c, etc.) after the year and within the parentheses.
-For multiple references, the citations should be ordered chronologically and separated them with semicolons.
+For multiple references, the citations should be ordered chronologically and separated with semicolons.

 Examples of Citations in the Text